xendit/xendit-go/README.md

 ### Go Module Support

-This library can also be included via Go modules.
-To do so, require xendit-go in `go.mod` with a version like so:
+This library supports Go modules by default.
+Simply require xendit-go in `go.mod` with a version like so:

 ```go
 module github.com/my/package